opennetworkinglab/aether-docs/onramp/directory.rst

 ..
 Repositories
 .. ---------------

-Aether is a complex system, assembled from multiple components spanning several Git repositories.
+Aether is assembled from multiple components spanning several Git repositories.
 These include repos for different subsystems (e.g., AMP, SD-Core, SD-RAN), but also for different stages of the development pipeline (e.g., source code, deployment artifacts,